cameron-cs/gnn_qm9_models/README.md

 ### Architecture breakdown:

 1. **Input features**:
    - **Number of features**: The input features for each node in the graph have a dimension of 11.
-This is specified when the `GCN` class is instantiated with `num_features=11`.
+This is specified when the `GraphClassificationModel` class is instantiated with `num_features=11`.

 2. **Convolutional layers**:
    - **conv1 (GCNConv(11, 128))**: